maxvfischer/DIY-CNC-machine/README.md

 ![assemble_cable_support_y_axis_5](./images/build/frame/assemble_cable_support_y_axis_5.jpg)

-The second support was only attached to the lower frame for the cable chain to rest on.
-I aligned and attached it at the center between the second and third vertical beam.
+The cable chain support was only attached to the lower frame for the cable chain to rest on.
+It was aligned and attached it at the center between the second and third vertical beam.
 Make sure that it does not go below the bottom frame!

-In the same way as the first support, a bradawl and a hammer were used to make indentations at the center of the two holes.
+In the same way as the cable chain mount, a bradawl and a hammer were used to make indentations at the center of the two holes.
 Cutting fluid was applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.
-The support was then attached to the lower frame using 2 20 mm M5 screws.
+The support was then attached to the lower frame using 2x 20 mm M5 screws (**S12**).

 ![assemble_cable_support_y_axis_6](./images/build/frame/assemble_cable_support_y_axis_6.jpg)